 Knit Graffiti, Yarn Bombing, And Other Dangerous Hobbies

+A yarn bombed parking meter in Vancouver, from yarnbombing.com.
 And now, surprise surprise, a guest post from Tom about knitting!
 What is it about yarn bombing that’s so compelling?
 “Knit graffiti” — it brings a smile to my face just to think about it!
-Guerrilla crafters wrapping yarn creations around objects in the streetscape under the cover of darkness, adding a touch of whimsy [...]
+Guerrilla crafters wrapping yarn creations around objects in the streetscape under […]

 Cardboard Box Gingerbread House Gift Box: A Super-fun Upcycle